delta1/pakweight.com/content/episodes/003-the-majestic-filly/index.md

 image = "https://pakweight.com/processed_images/24-cliff-roces-ad.36591b34fc15fa6a.png"
 [[meta]]
 property = "og:description"
-value = "Our guest this episode is our legendary friend Clifford Viljoen, the best rollblading export from South Africa!"
+value = "Our guest this episode is our legendary friend Clifford Viljoen, the best rollerblading export from South Africa!"
 [[meta]]
 property = "og:title"
-value = "The Majestic Filly | The Pakweight Show" [[meta]] name = "description" value = "Our guest this episode is our legendary friend Clifford Viljoen, the best rollblading export from South Africa!"
+value = "The Majestic Filly | The Pakweight Show" [[meta]] name = "description" value = "Our guest this episode is our legendary friend Clifford Viljoen, the best rollerblading export from South Africa!"

 +++